cairo-book/cairo-book/src/ch05-02-the-match-control-flow-construct.md

 Using enums, we can also take special actions for a few particular values, but for all other values take one default action.
 Currently only `0` and the `_`operator are supported.

 Imagine we’re implementing a game where, you get a random number between 0 and 7.
 If you have 0, you win.
-For all other values you loose.
+For all other values you lose.
 Here's a match that implements that logic, with the number hardcoded rather than a random value.

 ```rust
 fn did_i_win(nb: felt252) {